holochain/bootstrap/README.md

 If the `AgentInfoSigned` data validates on the CloudFlare worker it will be saved under the kv key (see above) for the parsed `space` and `agent`.

-The value will expire (be deleted) 10 minutes after it is saved.
+The value will expire (be deleted) at signing time + expires after, as per the signed agent information.

-The expectation is that agents repost their current location at least once per 10 minutes to maintain liveness.
+The expectation is that agents repost their current location periodically to maintain liveness.

-### List

-List all current signed agent info.

-`X-Op` header: `list`

-Request body: Messagepack serialized `space` bytes.

-Successful response: Messagepack serialized array of every `agent` pubkey
-                     currently in the `space`.
-If there are no agents a messagepack empty array, i.e. `[221, 0, 0, 0, 0]`.

-There are no limits on the size of this list other than the limits imposed by CloudFlare, e.g. for DOS mitigation.

-It will paginate across all agent pubkeys internally, not just the default first 1000 keys limit internal to CloudFlare.

-### Get

-Get a specific `AgentInfoSigned` for a given kv key.

-`X-Op` header: `get`

-Request body: Messagepack serialized `space` + `agent` kv key bytes.

-Successful response: Messagepack serialized `AgentInfoSigned` data.
-                     The agent SHOULD verify the data redundantly themselves.
-                     Messagepack `null` i.e. `[ 192 ]` if not found.

 ### Random